-On February 28, 2011, the REIT granted 1,020,000 options under its unit option plan with an exercise price of \$1.75 per unit (2010 - nil).
+On February 28, 2011, the REIT granted 255,000 options (1,020,000 pre-consolidation options) under its unit option plan with an exercise price of \$7.00 per unit (\$1.75 per pre-consolidation unit) (2010 - nil).

 At the grant date, the options each had a weighted average fair value of \$0.10 determined by applying a binomial option pricing model.
 At each reporting period, the model's variables are updated and the options are revalued.
-At September 30, 2011, the model incorporated a volatility variable of 24% (calculated based on an exponentially weighted moving average of weekly historical trade prices of underlying units experienced over a time period reflecting the remaining life of the option), a dividend yield of 9.58% (annual distributions divided by current price of underlying units), a risk free rate of 2.00% (Bank of Canada five year bond rate), an employee exit rate of 5% (as determined by reference to past experience of the REIT's asset manager), and an exercise multiple of 2.5 times (as determined by reference to past experience of the REIT's asset manager).
-The resulting total compensation estimate of \$73,000 is charged to expense over the vesting period of the options granted by using the graded vesting method.
+At December 31, 2011, the model incorporated a volatility variable of 21% (calculated based on an exponentially weighted moving average of weekly historical trade prices of underlying units experienced over a time period reflecting the remaining life of the option), a dividend yield of 8.84% (annual distributions divided by current price of underlying units), a risk free rate of 1.1% (average of the Bank of Canada three year and five year bond rates), an employee exit rate of 5% (as determined by reference to past experience of the REIT's asset manager), and an exercise multiple of 2.5 times (as determined by reference to past experience of the REIT's asset manager).
+The resulting total compensation estimate of \$82,000 is charged to expense over the vesting period of the options granted by using the graded vesting method.

-Under IFRS, the underlying assets of the options (i.e., units of the REIT) are not considered to be equity instruments, and as such the unexercised, outstanding options are included as liabilities in the statements of financial position.
-IAS 39 - Financial Instruments: Recognition and Measurement requires the liability to be revalued at each reporting period.
+Under IFRS, the options are not considered to be equity instruments, and as such the unexercised, outstanding options are included in liabilities in the statements of financial position.
+IAS 39 requires the liability to be revalued at each reporting period.
 Changes to the fair value is recognized in profit or loss such that the cumulative expense reflects the amount amortized to date over the vesting period if the amortized amount was otherwise re-calculated at the end of the reporting period.

-As at September 30, 2011, the fair value of the deferred unit-based compensation liability is 38,000 (2010 - nil).
-During the nine months ended September 30, 2011 the REIT recorded 44,000 of employee compensation expense (2010 - nil).
+As at December 31, 2011, the fair value of the deferred unit-based compensation liability is 53,000 (2010 - nil).
+During the twelve months ended December 31, 2011 the REIT recorded 57,000 of employee compensation expense (2010 - nil).

-The weighted average remaining contractual life at September 30, 2011 for the exercisable unit options is approximately 0.9 years (December 31, 2010 - approximately 1.7 years).
+The weighted average remaining contractual life at December 31, 2011 for the exercisable unit options is approximately 0.7 years (December 31, 2010 - approximately 1.7 years).

-17. INCOME TAXES
+19. INCOME TAXES